Football Offensive Coordinator

-In most cases the offensive coordinator is responsible for the play calling of the offense.
+In most cases, the offensive coordinator is responsible for the play calling of the offense.
 They decide the formations and plays that they want to run.
 They work with the team’s quarterback, designing the system they want to run and one that the quarterback feels comfortable in.
 Longer tenured quarterbacks have more of a say in the play calling.
 On some teams, the head coach will take over the duties of play caller and the offensive coordinator will suggest plays to the head coach rather than deciding himself.

-Given their importance an offensive coordinator in the NFL is currently making around one million dollars per year.
-College football teams pay their offensive coordinators slightly less, between 200 and 800 thousand dollars per year.
+Given their importance as an offensive coordinator in the NFL, they currently make around $1 million per year.
+College football teams pay their offensive coordinators slightly less, between $200,000 and $800,000 per year.